-- the structures (or gates) in the dams that allow outflow to Buffalo Bayou, and
+- The structures (or gates) in the dams that open and close to permit outflow into Buffalo Bayou, and

 - The ends of the dams

 This does not mean that Addicks and Barker are in imminent danger of failing, but the structural issues identified above, combined with the fact that the nation’s fourth largest city is located downstream of the dams, resulted in the “high-risk” designation.

 The “extremely high risk” designation places Addicks and Barker high on the list for funding and expedites all actions related to these two dams.